Business Paper

 13. Residential building work within the meaning of the Home Building Act 1989 must not be carried out unless the principal certifying authority for the development to which the work relates (not being the council) has given the council written notice of the following information

-§ the name of the insurer by which the work is insured under Part 6 of that Act.
+A. In the case of work for which a principal contractor is required to be appointed: § the name and licence number of the principal contractor, and § the name of the insurer by which the work is insured under Part 6 of that Act.

-B. In the case of work to be done by an owner-builder:
+B. In the case of work to be done by an owner-builder: § the name of the owner-builder and, § the number of the owner-builder permit (where required).

 If arrangements for doing the residential building work are changed while the work is in progress so that the information notified under subclause (1) becomes out of date, further work must not be carried out unless the principal certifying authority for the development to which the work relates (not being the council) has given the council written notice of the updated information.